jeev170/INFOSYS-_INTERNSHIP-OIL_SPILL_DETECTION-/README.md

-# 🌊 Oil Spill Detection ⚓
+# 🌊 Oil Spill Segmentation with U-Net ⚓

 A deep learning pipeline for oil spill detection and semantic segmentation on water bodies using a **U-Net** architecture.
 This project encompasses model training, hyperparameter tuning, evaluation, visual reporting, and an interactive **Streamlit** web application for demonstration and real-world file testing.